-The best rule of thumb is to rent a dumpster size slightly bigger than what you think will accommodate the cleanup.
+The best rule of thumb is to rent a dumpster size slightly bigger than what you think will need to accommodate your project.

-In most cases, this will only cost an additional $20 to $50 vs. the smaller option, but it will accommodate a much greater loading capacity and more leeway once the dumpster starts filling up.
+In most cases, this will only cost an additional $20 to $50 and will accommodate a significantly larger amount of disposal space.

 Learn more about roll-off dumpster sizes below:

-Every company has different policies regarding overage fees and what constitutes an overage.
+Every company has different policies regarding overage fees and what is considered an overage.

 You can be charged extra fees for an overflowing or overweight dumpster, as well as for loading prohibited items.

-Avoid hidden fees and “surprises” later by understanding the fine print up front.
+Avoid surprises and hidden fees later by understanding the fine print up front.

 The basics you should know before signing a contract:

 - Cost per ton for exceeding each dumpster's weight allowance

 - Types of debris/junk allowed in the dumpsters